v-gb/opam-search/README.md

   opam-search may be 5x faster sequentially at fetching sources, and both fetching and the user command run in parallel, whereas opam-grep does everything sequentially.
-  I've run the ocaml lexer on every ocaml in every package compatible with ocaml 5.2 (3200 packages) in 50s on a normal laptop with no caching, and 5s with caching of the source files.
-And <1s for a cheaper search like a recursive grep.
+  I've run the ocaml lexer on every ocaml in every package compatible with ocaml 5.2 (3200 packages) in a couple of minutes on a normal laptop with no caching, and 15s with caching of the source files.
+And 1.5s for a cheaper search like a recursive grep.

 Concretely, a use might look like this: